James231/James231/README.md

 [Simple Version Control](https://github.com/James231/Simple-Version-Control) - Use this if you are a developer and want to add "check for updates" features to your app.
 This application lets you generate JSON files containing version/changelog information.
 Simply upload them to a static file host.
 Then if using .NET, use the included library to perform a "check for updates" and/or receive changelog information about earlier/later releases.

 [Documentation Templater](https://github.com/James231/Documentation-Templater) - A tool for writing documentation for software.
-Using the default template your docs [will look like this](https://documentation-templater-sample.jam-es.com/templates.html), but it is fully customizable.
+Using the default template your docs [will look like this](https://documentation-templater-sample.jam-es.com/index.html), but it is fully customizable.

 [WebImageExtractor](https://github.com/James231/WebImageExtractor) - A .NET library for crawling websites and extracting images.

 [Terminals In Sublime Text](https://github.com/James231/Terminals-In-Sublime-Text) - [Sublime Text](https://www.sublimetext.com/3) configuration files providing a quick setup of the [Terminus](https://github.com/randy3k/Terminus) package.
 Allowing you to access terminals, and activate them with shortcuts.

 [Unity Video Editor Template](https://github.com/James231/Unity-Video-Editor-Template) - A Unity Game Engine Project (>2019.3) setup to allow for its use as a video editor.
 Well suited for making video animations, but can be a bit buggy as it is not what Unity was intended for.
 Includes the necessary scripts and editor extensions.
 Not maintained.

+[Google Apps Script - Useful Scripts](https://github.com/James231/GoogleAppScript-UsefulScripts) - Do you need a server to run a simple script, triggered by a timer or HTTP request?
+Would you like a small private or public database (actually a spreadsheet) with it?
+Automate sending emails?
+[Google Apps Script](https://developers.google.com/apps-script) is not particularly well-known, but amazingly provides all of this for free.
+This repo contains a bunch of scripts to help you get started.

 [GitHub Activity Art](https://github.com/James231/GitHub-Activity-Art) - Create a 7x52 pixel image, then display it as your "activity chart" on your GitHub profile page.
 Requires running the code daily to create such "activity".